DerfJagged/mtv-pi/README.md

 If you'd like to use MTV-Pi as an alarm clock, first run through the usage instructions above to make sure everything works properly.

 1. Find a way to turn your TV on at the desired time.
-I use a portable CRT with the power switch always set to "On", which is plugged into a smart outlet that I can set a schedule for on my phone.
+I use a portable CRT with the power switch always set to "On", which is plugged into a smart outlet so that I can set a schedule for it from my phone.
 For example, I have it turn on at 9am and off at 9:30am daily.
 Modern TVs often have a setting to turn on and off at certain times.
 2. On the Pi, open a terminal and enter the command `crontab -e`.
 At the bottom of this file, add the line: `0 9 * * 0-6 DISPLAY=:0 python /home/pi/mtv.py`.
 This will set it to start the MTV script at 9am everyday and display it on the primary screen.
 3. Open mtv.py and set the `duration_to_play` variable.
 By default, it is set to 30 minutes.